liminalcommons/msf/README.md

 # msf
-This framework serves as the scaffolding for collaboration, knowledge management, and principled decision-making, integrating AI as a guided participant within the development ecosystem.
+This Meta-Systemic Framework serves as the scaffolding for collaboration, knowledge management, and principled decision-making, integrating AI as a guided participant within the development ecosystem.